 Spring 2024 Undergraduate Courses

-The second half of the beginning course with extensive practice in speaking, reading, writing, and listening and a thorough introduction to Italian grammar.
+A beginning course with extensive practice in speaking, reading, writing, and listening and a thorough introduction to Italian grammar.
 Activities include group and pairs work, role-playing, and conversation.
 Introduction to Italian culture through readings and films.
+Conducted in Italian.

 Course Type: Undergraduate